lazypoline/pintool-syscall-abi-expectations/README.md

     "Listing 1 presents a representative example,
     taken from the pthread initialization routine of glibc 2.31."

-To verify that the last read from and last write to xmm0 are part of the same function, meaning xmm0 is truly expected to be perserved, search for the last write to xmm0 (the instruction below).
+To verify that the last read from and last write to xmm0 are part of the same function, meaning xmm0 is truly expected to be preserved, search for the last write to xmm0 (the instruction below).
 You will find that this instruction is also part of `__pthread_initialize_minimal`.

     punpcklqdq xmm0,xmm0